Updated on 2024-09-12 GMT+08:00

 SoftWare Repository for Container (SWR) manages container images that function on multiple architectures, such as Linux and Arm.
 Enterprises can migrate their image repositories to SWR to reduce costs.

-This section describes three ways for migrating image repositories to SWR smoothly.
-You can select one as required.
+This section describes four ways to migrate image repositories to SWR smoothly.
+You can select one as needed.

 Migration Solutions